xrun1/insidious/README.md

 ## Usage

+An up-to-date browser (released after December 2023) is required.

 - Go to the address shown when you start the server, <http://localhost:8000> by default
 - The <https://youtube.com> part of any URL can be replaced by the